silicon-optronics-inc/Tensorflow2-Self-Training-Defect-Detection-with-Severity-Score/classification/README.md

 * DEVICES: Hardware setting used for training.
 '0' means use the first gpu, and multi-gpu can be used by setting the parameter to '0, 1, ...'

 ## Start Training
-Run 'train/train.bat'.
+Run 'train/train.bat', models will be generated under 'train/h5/'

 ## Inference
-To check how well is the classification model, only two steps are needed.
+To check how well the classification model is, only two steps are needed.
 Step 1.
 Open 'inference/config.ini' and set some parameters
 * img_path: Path to image directory be detected.
 * classes: Name of each categories, seperated by comma.
 * log_path: Path to predicted output folder.
-* model_path: Path to model from [Export Model](#export-model).
+* model_path: Path to model from [Start Training](#Start Training).
 * model_name: Model name.
 * model_width: Model width while training.
 * model_height: Model height while training.